krishnamurthye/insightfoundry/README.md

 - Token-aware chunking to manage large files
 - Modular architecture for extensibility

-This project was developed as part of an assessment — with an emphasis on correctness, clarity, and maintainability over production-scale engineering (e.g., parallelism, caching, vector search).
+This project was developed as part of an assessment.
+It focuses on correctness, clarity, and maintainability rather than production-scale engineering, such as parallelism, caching, and vector search.

 **The name InsightFoundry reflects the tool’s mission: to forge actionable insights from raw code using the intelligence of language models.**

 ## Goals and Approach

-### Assessment-Aligned Knowledge Extraction
+### Knowledge Extraction in Line with Assessment

 InsightFoundry extracts structured knowledge from source code in the following forms: